Follow my blog with Bloglovin

 Sofrito Recipe: Puerto Rican Cooking Sauce

-I can say that all of the most delicious recipes in our vast repertoire include sofrito.
-When I was growing up, my Grandma used to make her own and that delicious aroma is nothing short of heavenly.
+Let me start by saying that many of the delicious recipes in Puerto Rican cuisine include sofrito.
+I remember that when I was growing up, my Grandma used to make her own and that delicious aroma is nothing short of heavenly.

 But, what exactly is Sofrito, you may ask?